dbusrepo/sdl-egui-wgpu-base/README.md

-# Graphics with wgpu and Rust
+# Graphics with sdl2, wgpu and Rust

-Base project with sdl2, egui and wgpu
+Base project with sdl2, wgpu, egui and Rust